MTGSDK/mintegral_mopub_adapter_ios/README.md

     ```

 6. Run the `pod install` command.
 This will install the SDKs specified in the
    Podspec, along with any dependencies they may have.

     ```
     $ pod install
     ```
+    >Note: will automatically install Mintegral SDKs in the meantime of installing Mopub Adapters.So there is no need to add "Pod MintegralAdSDK" in Podfile.

 7. Open your app's `.xcworkspace` file to launch Xcode.
    Use this file for all development on your app.